 Every year Princesshay supports a local charity.
-In 2018, we are proud to be partnering with FORCE.
+In 2019, we are proud to be partnering with Living Options Devon.

 HOW YOU CAN GET INVOLVED

 We need more volunteers!
 Living Options Devon always welcomes the help of volunteers, whether it be helping with fundraising, general admin around the office or covering reception.
 We currently have a small team of regular volunteers but are always on the lookout for extra help.

 If you would like to volunteer then please get in touch with our Fundraising Team

 “This year for the first time in more than 10 years I was able to make it to the Worcestershire beacon on the Malvern Hills.
 Purely by chance I came across this service and used it for the very first time with my friend as a chaperone with her dog.
 I cannot tell you the pure joy I felt at being up there again after so long.
 YOU HAVE MADE MY YEAR….”
 A Countryside Mobility Service User 2018